To enjoy the full Mail & Guardian online experience: please upgrade your browser

 This was why the Mail & Guardian launched Science Voices last year, a platform for postgraduates at South African universities to learn how to write for a non-academic audience and to get published in our newspaper.
 We are calling on masters and doctoral candidates in South Africa’s universities to submit writing about their research.
 I will select pieces and work with those postgraduates to show them what newspapers are looking for, and how to write in “non-academese”.

-This year, the Mail & Guardian is also partnering with SciDev.Net, a global science news agency, which will help to train students chosen to be part of Science Voices.
+Mail & Guardian is also partnering with SciDev.Net, a global science news agency, which will help to train students chosen to be part of Science Voices.

 Many scientists are daunted by the idea of writing for a non-science audience, and you may think that squeezing your masters or doctoral research into under 1 000 words is impossible.
 So here are a few pointers on how to start, and how to go about writing your submission for Science Voices.